googleprojectzero/SockFuzzer/README.md

 # Building and Using the Fuzzer

-This project uses CMake to build the fuzzer.
-Note that the BUILD folder contains generated files that must be left intact for the CMake build to work.

 Build the fuzzer the same way you would typically build a project using CMake for your platform.
 For example:

 ```
-$ mkdir build2; cd build2
+$ mkdir build; cd build
 $ cmake -GNinja ..
 $ ninja
 ```

-You can now run the net_fuzzer binary, optionally providing parameters as described in the [libFuzzer documentation](https://llvm.org/docs/LibFuzzer.html).
+You can now run the `net_fuzzer` binary, optionally providing parameters as described in the [libFuzzer documentation](https://llvm.org/docs/LibFuzzer.html).

 # Extending the Fuzzer